malyesh/trec-client/README.md

 - star/favorite posts so that they can easily access at a later time on the user's page
 - patch /users/posts/:post => like a post
 - real upload image functionality rather than default image used for new posts
-- have a user profile page to view user information and favorited posts
+- have a user profile page to view user information and favorited post
+- have a section on homepage to just scroll through all posts